 Your Gut Is Disrupting Your Sleep

 Of course, there's also a lot of the sleep hormone, melatonin, in your gut.
 "In short, an unhealthy microbiome will mess up your sleep," notes Cole.
 "The problem?
-Losing out on sleep can make fat cells 30 percent less able to deal with your fat-storing hormone, insulin."
+Losing out on sleep can make fat cells less able to deal with your fat-storing hormone, insulin."
 The end result for many is weight-loss resistance or even weight gain.

 Your Short-Chain Fatty Acid Levels Are Low